michalkmet/xp-tic-tac-toe-graduation/README.md

 User Story 5: Game timeouts
 As a User, I want to see game flowing smoothly
-- ⚠ TODO UAT5.1 When Player does the turn then it should wait 2 seconds for second player
+- ✅ DONE UAT5.1 When Player does the turn then it should wait 2 seconds for second player